NarutoUzumaki77/FinalGraduateProject/README.md

 =====================================

 1. Farmer Dies...
 Show play summary and score (Done)
 2. Change Song when objective is failed
-3. Work on projectile changing direction when farmer changes direction
+3. Work on projectile changing direction when farmer changes direction (Done)

 Identified Defects
 ===================
-1. "Unable to remove Coordinate, no matching position on grid" => Error Message
+1. "Unable to remove Coordinate, no matching position on grid" => Error Message (Fixed)
 2. Remove walking fox when objective complete or game is over
-3. Farmer should not be able to move diagonally
+3. Farmer should not be able to move diagonally	(Fixed)
-4. Reset AppleReward Counter, after objective is complete or gameover
+4. Reset AppleReward Counter, after objective is complete or gameover (Fixed)
 5. After objective is complete, stage recycles twice (Fixed)